Exposition Universelle (1889): The Eiffel Tower

-The Gallery of Machines
+The Galerie des Machines

-A second monumental building on the site was the Galerie des machines, by the architect Ferdinand Dutert and engineer Victor Contamin, which had originally been built for the Universal Exposition of 1878.
+A second monumental building on the site was the Galerie des machines, by the engineer Victor Contamin and the architect Ferdinand Dutert, which had originally been built for the 1878 Universal Exposition.
 It was a huge iron and glass structure which contained the industrial displays.
-It occupied the entire width of the Exposition site, the land between the avenue de la Bourdonnais and the present avenue de Suffren, and covered 77,000 square meters, with 34,700 square meters of glass windows.
+It occupied the entire width of the exposition site, the land between the avenue de la Bourdonnais and the present avenue de Suffren, and covered 77,000 square meters, with 34,700 square meters of glass windows.
 At 111 meters, the Gallery covered the longest interior space in the world at the time, It cost 7,430,000 Francs, or seven times the cost of the Eiffel Tower.
-It was later used again at the Exposition Universelle of 1900 and then destroyed in 1910.
+It was later used again at the 1900 Universal Exposition and then destroyed in 1910.

-The Gallery of Machines used a system of hinged arches (like a series of bridge spans placed not end-to-end but parallel) made of steel or iron.
+The Galerie des Machines used a system of hinged arches (like a series of bridge spans placed not end-to-end but parallel) made of steel or iron.
 Although often described as being constructed of steel, it was actually made of iron.

 Science and technology

-One important goal of the Exposition was to present the latest in science and technology.
-Thomas Edison visited the Exposition to visit a pavilion devoted to his recent inventions, including an improved phonograph with clearer sound quality.
+One important goal of the exposition was to present the latest in science and technology.
+Thomas Edison visited the exposition to visit a pavilion devoted to his recent inventions, including an improved phonograph with clearer sound quality.

-Another new technology that was promoted at the Exposition was the safety elevator, developed by a new American company, Otis Elevator.
+Another new technology that was promoted at the exposition was the safety elevator, developed by a new American company, Otis Elevator.
 Otis built the elevators carrying passengers up the legs of the Eiffel Tower to the first level.
 When journalists expressed concern about the safety of the elevators, Otis technicians filled one elevator with three thousand kilograms of lead, simulating passengers, and then, with journalists from around the world watching, cut the cable with an axe.
 The elevator's fall was halted ten feet above the ground by the Otis safety brakes.

 There were pavilions especially devoted to the telephone and to electricity, and others devoted to maritime navigation, and another, the Palais de Guerre or Palace of War, to developments in military technology, such as naval artillery.

-Prefabricated metal housing was another technology that appeared at the Exposition.
+Prefabricated metal housing was another technology that appeared at the exposition.
 Gustave Eiffel developed a series of houses with roof and walls of galvanised steel, and wooden interiors, which could be rapidly put together or taken apart, largely for use in French colony of Indochina.
-Some of them served as ticket booths at the 1889 Exposition; one of these old booths, now used as a shelter for hikers, can now be found in the Forest of Dampierre.
+Some of them served as ticket booths at the 1889 exposition; one of these old booths, now used as a shelter for hikers, can now be found in the Forest of Dampierre.